MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 XXX Misidentification of Pubis M as a sacral vertebra casts some doubt on the labelling of the other jackets.

-In summary, the remaining jackets should contain "cervical vertebra 9 and a fragment of 10" (i.e. probably C5 and a fragment of C4, in jacket M), portions of "cervical vertebra 3" (i.e. probably C11, in jackets E and I), parts of "dorsal vertebra 3" (i.e. D4) including the "right wing" (in jackets G and H), parts of "dorsal vertebrae 5" (i.e. D6, in jacket S) and "6" (i.e. D7, in jacket Q), an indeterminate dorsal vertebral process (in jacket D), part of a sacral or late dorsal vertebra (in jacket P), the distal end of a scapula (presumably the same one as element N, in jacket O), a partial ilium (in jacket F), and two unidentified elements (in jackets L and M).
+In summary, the remaining jackets should contain "cervical vertebra 9 and a fragment of 10" (i.e. probably C5 and a fragment of C4, in Jacket M), portions of "cervical vertebra 3" (i.e. probably C11, in Jackets E and I), parts of "dorsal vertebra 3" (i.e. D4) including the "right wing" (in Jackets G and H), parts of "dorsal vertebrae 5" (i.e. D6, in Jacket S) and "6" (i.e. D7, in Jacket Q), an indeterminate dorsal vertebral process (in Jacket D), part of a sacral or late dorsal vertebra (in Jacket P), the distal end of a scapula (presumably the same one as element N, in Jacket O), a partial ilium (in Jacket F), and two unidentified elements (in Jackets L and M).

 These jackets are too small to contain complete vertebrae or even very substantial partial vertebral material, and certainly no complete appendicular elements.
 However, the chance remains that some diagnostic material is contained, and the jackets should be prepped as circumstances allow.